The Meeting After the Meeting

 HALT: The Simple Check That Prevents Relapse

 Before you pick up, stop and ask yourself: am I Hungry, Angry, Lonely, or Tired?
 It sounds almost insultingly simple.
-You are battling a life-threatening illness, and someone suggests you might just need a sandwich.
-But there is a reason HALT has survived decades of recovery wisdom: it works.
-The physiology is straightforward.
-Hunger drops […]
+You are facing a serious, life-altering struggle, and someone suggests you might just need a sandwich.
+We understand the resistance.
+But there is a reason HALT has survived decades of recovery wisdom and turns up […]

 The Power of “Yet”

 Three letters can change everything in recovery thinking.
 Not “I cannot do this” but “I cannot do this yet.”
-The difference is enormous.
-“I cannot imagine my life without cocaine” is a statement of permanent defeat.
-“I cannot imagine my life without cocaine yet” is a statement of current limitation with implied future possibility.
-Growth […]
+The difference is far larger than it looks.
+“I cannot imagine my life without cocaine” is a statement of permanent defeat — a closed door, a full stop.
+“I cannot imagine my life without cocaine yet” […]

 Part 4: Building Recovery Capital in 2026